Fact Sheet 11:

 The most common California government records containing personal information are listed below:

-Your California Department of Motor Vehicles (DMV) driver's license file contains:
+California Department of Motor Vehicles (DMV) maintains your driver's license file which contains:

 - Your name